Why Loops Repeat

 The simple version

-Trigger → action → relief → memory → return
+Cue → readiness → action → relief → prediction → return

-The loop is not strengthened by the trigger alone.
-It is strengthened by the moment the system feels better afterward.
+The loop is not strengthened by the cue alone.
+It is strengthened by the moment the system feels different afterward—and by the prediction that the same route may work again.

 This is why shame misses the point.